Wooster, Ohio: Arts and culture

 Wooster, and the greater Wayne County community, is served by the Wayne Center for the Arts, which displays artwork by local artists, offers instructional courses, and stages performances.
 The city is home to the annual Wayne County Fair.

 The College of Wooster is home to the Ohio Light Opera, a professional opera company that performs the light opera repertory, including Gilbert and Sullivan, and American, British, and continental operettas of the late 19th and early 20th centuries.

 The Wooster Symphony Orchestra, founded in 1915, is a joint venture between the Wooster community and the College of Wooster.
 The Symphony is the second oldest continually performing in the state.

 Sports

 For the 2007–2008 season, Wooster was granted a team in the Mid-Atlantic Hockey League called the Wooster Warriors.
 The MAHL suspended operations of February 2008, and the Warriors subsequently relocated to Trenton, Michigan.

-Wooster was the home to the Wooster Korn Kings, which was a minor league professional ice hockey team that was a member of the All American Hockey League.
+Wooster was the home to the Wooster Korn Kings, a minor league professional ice hockey team that was a member of the All American Hockey League.
 The team's home arena was Alice Noble Ice Arena.

-The Wooster Oilers began playing at the Alice Noble Ice Arena in 2006.
-The team competes in the North American 3 Hockey League, and won the 2009–2010 championship.
+Another hockey team, the Wooster Oilers, began playing at the Alice Noble Ice Arena in 2006.
+The team competes in the North American 3 Hockey League.
+It won the 2009–2010 championship.
 The team moves players to higher levels of junior or college hockey.